Socially Equitable Cannabis Program

 The Office of Equity and Racial Justice (OERJ) is leading the efforts to establish a Social Equity Program to assist local equity applicants/licensees in successfully gaining entry to and operating in the regulated market.
-In October 2022, the County finalized a Cannabis Social Equity Assessment (Equity Assessment) which includes community feedback received through a series of listening sessions, interviews, focus groups, and a survey, as well as data analysis and research of active social equity cannabis programs in other California jurisdictions.
-The Equity Assessment includes recommendations for the Social Equity Program and other efforts to address the harms caused by cannabis criminalization.
+In October 2022, the County finalized a Cannabis Social Equity Assessment which includes community feedback received through a series of listening sessions, interviews, focus groups, and a survey, as well as data analysis and research of active social equity cannabis programs in other California jurisdictions.
+The Equity Assessment provides recommendations for the Social Equity Program and other efforts to address the harms caused by cannabis criminalization.

 Cannabis Regulatory Requirements

-The Planning and Development Services (PDS) is responsible for developing the local regulatory requirements for operating a commercial medical or adult-use cannabis business including retail, cultivation, manufacturing, distribution, microbusinesses, events, and testing.
+Planning and Development Services (PDS) is responsible for developing the local regulatory requirements for operating a commercial medical or adult-use cannabis business including retail, cultivation, manufacturing, distribution, microbusinesses, events, and testing.
 This will include amendments to the County’s Code of Regulatory Ordinances and Zoning Ordinance.
 Updates to the regulatory code(s) will establish the requirements for running a commercial cannabis business and the Zoning Ordinance update will establish the zoning regulations to allow for commercial cannabis facilities.

 Cannabis Licensing and Permitting

-Learn more about the development of the licensing and permitting
+Learn more about the development of the licensing and permitting system.